bagaag/coderfolder.com/_posts/2014-01-22-firefox-backspace-ubuntu.md

 ---
 layout: post
-title: How to make the Backspace key work in Firefox on Ubuntu
+title: "Make the Backspace key work in Firefox on Ubuntu"
 categories: ubuntu
 ---